input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 This updated table demonstrates a significant improvement over the Praos scenarios.
 For $\Phi_{\text{min}}$, the "Trivial" range shrinks to $\rho < 10$ (a reduction of up to 39 for Ant Glance Praos), and the "Possible" range is limited to $\rho < 20$ (a reduction of up to 53).
 For $\Phi_{\text{max}}$, the effect is even more pronounced, with the "Trivial" range reduced to $\rho < 5$ (a reduction of up to 44) and the "Possible" range to $\rho < 15$ (a reduction of up to 58).
 These substantial $\Delta \rho$ values indicate that Phalanx significantly raises the bar for grinding attacks, pushing the feasibility thresholds to much lower $\rho$ values across all scenarios.
 This makes such attacks economically and computationally prohibitive for adversaries, even those with significant resources, thereby enhancing the security of the Ouroboros Praos protocol.

-## 5. Performance & Scalability / Balancing Honest and Adversarial Computation
+### 5. Balancing Honest and Adversarial Computation (Performance & Scalability)

+Work in Progress in [google doc](https://docs.google.com/document/d/13TZF2jYLoKPjs6Aa9tLA4t9TtxqhBB7qMIZCy9SWKR4/edit?tab=t.0)

+### 6. Operability, Maintainability & Modularity

+Work in Progress in [google doc](https://docs.google.com/document/d/13TZF2jYLoKPjs6Aa9tLA4t9TtxqhBB7qMIZCy9SWKR4/edit?tab=t.0)

+### 7. Agda Mechanization

+Todo

 ## Rationale: how does this CIP achieve its goals?
 <!-- The rationale fleshes out the specification by describing what motivated the design and what led to particular design decisions.
 It should describe alternate designs considered and related work.
 The rationale should provide evidence of consensus within the community and discuss significant objections or concerns raised during the discussion.